sagemath/sagewiki_to_gh-2022-10-10/OSCAS.md

 above-mentioned open source definition.
 Several of these are under very active development and some of these are essentially dead.
-Two other sources of information are the Computer algebra handbook [GKW] and the internet sites [CA].
+Two other sources of information are the Computer algebra handbook [GKW OSCAS#references] and the internet sites [CA].

 [[Anchor(references)]]
 == References ==
  * [CA] [http://en.wikipedia.org/wiki/List_of_computer_algebra_systems]

 [http://en.wikipedia.org/wiki/Comparison_of_computer_algebra_systems]

 [http://wiki.axiom-developer.org/RosettaStone]

  * [GKW] J. Grabmeier, E. Kaltofen, V. Weispfenning, ''Computer algebra handbook'', Springer, 2003.